-It would seem simple enough to most of you, viagra sale doctor wouldn’t it?
+It would seem simple enough to most of you, wouldn’t it?
 You can either go to jail for a long time OR get probation and follow some simple rules (like staying off drugs and registering as a sex offended) to stay a free woman.
 How hard is that?
-Apparently for former band director Alison Peck, patient it was too much to handle, diagnosis so a judge is sending her to jail five years–the original sentence–for a variety of probation violations.
+Apparently for former band director Alison Peck, patient it was too much to handle, so a judge is sending her to jail five years–the original sentence–for a variety of probation violations.

 According to various reports, Peck pretty much failed every aspect of her probation.
 She was supposed to regularly report in to authorities as a sex offender; she did not.
 She was supposed to let them know her employment status; she didn’t do that either.
 And she was supposed to successfully complete a sex offender treatment program over the course of several years; nope, no progress there.

 Peck was originally sentenced back in 2009 for having an affair with a 16-year-old former student.
 Police allege that Peck and two of her friends had a pizza party at a motel room with the teen and that after the friends left, Peck and the boy had sex.

 Okay, having a female band director is kind of stretching it for “bad jocks” but that mug shot is priceless, isn’t it?
 And from what we can tell, she makes that same “can we get this over with?” face every time she gets arrested (see more examples below).
 Maybe a stint in jail will change her attitude?

 Here’s the latest on the story from KSDK: